Labuan Bajo & Komodo – a few years ago, the beautiful island of Flores in eastern Indonesia was still an insider tip among travelers to Indonesia.

 A taxi from the airport to the city costs IDR 50,000.

-Various travel agents along the main street rent mopeds for around IDR 75,000 per day
+Various travel agents along with the main street rent mopeds for around IDR 75,000 per day

 Flores is expensive, at least compared to Java, Bali, or Lombok.
 There is hardly any industry, almost everything is imported from Java and Bali.
 Therefore, accommodations, moped rentals, western but even local food are slightly more expensive than in other regions of Indonesia.
 It also happens that the petrol stations run out of fuel!